zeeshananjumjunaidi/gaze-cursor-control/README.md

 # Computer Pointer Controller

-Gaze Cursor Control program is designed to controll mouse pointer using realtime gaze input.
-This will also include the head orientation.
+Gaze Cursor Control program is designed to control mouse pointer using real time video input.
 User can provide either video or live camera streaming as input.

 ## Project Set Up and Installation